 Charges for anything other than textbooks may not be placed on student accounts.
 Any rental textbooks you receive can be written or highlighted in.
 We want you to treat the book like it's your own.
 Do be courteous, however, and remember that someone will be using that book after you, so don't go overboard and ruin the experience for the next renter.
 Rental books will be due back at the end of each course.
-If you add a class, the bookstore will automatically be notified and will deliver your new book.
-If you drop a class, just return your unneeded items to the Campus Store.
+If you add/change a class, another email will be sent to order your new materials if there is any needed.
+If you drop a class, simply return your unneeded items to the Campus Store.